codecores/cc_rest_api/README.md

 ================================================================================

 CC Rest Api is a Dart package that facilitates communication with REST APIs.
-It allows sending and receiving HTTP requests and offers configurable options.
+It allows sending and receiving HTTP requests and provides configurable options.
+The biggest purpose in its development is to move the entire architecture from methods to class structure in order to eliminate code complexity.

 > **NOTE:** It currently supports `GET`, `POST` and `DELETE` operations.